Q: When should I apply for admission of my child to Ridgewood?

 Q: For waiting list applicants, is admission granted by order on the waiting list as in a first-come first-served basis?

 Once a student has been accepted to Ridgewood School, admission is granted on a first-come, first-served basis.
-Current families will receive first priority, then those students on the waiting list, and prospective new students and families who inquire, are tested and are subsequently approved for admission throughout the academic year.
-Prospective students and their families are encouraged to apply for admission as early as they can.
+Current families will receive first priority, next those students on the waiting list, and prospective new students and families who inquire, are tested and are subsequently approved for admission throughout the academic year.
+Then prospective students and their families are encouraged to apply for admission as early as they can.

 General Frequently Asked Questions about Admissions